 What is infectious mononucleosis?

-Infectious mononucleosis is characterized by swollen lymph glands, fever, sore throat, and chronic fatigue.
+Infectious mononucleosis is characterized by swollen lymph glands, fever, sore throat, and extreme fatigue.
 It’s often spread through contact with infected saliva from the mouth.
 Symptoms can take between 4 to 6 weeks to appear and usually do not last beyond 4 months.
 Transmission is impossible to prevent because even symptom-free people can carry the virus in their saliva.

 What causes infectious mononucleosis?